fbpx

 Federal Contracts

-Drug Free Communities – From 2007-2018 RCADC was part of the Drug Free Communities program (DFC), a federal grant program that provides funding to community-based coalitions that organize to prevent youth substance use.
+Drug Free Communities – From 2007-2018 RCADC was part of the Drug-Free Communities program (DFC), a federal grant program that provides funding to community-based coalitions that organize to prevent youth substance use.
 The purpose of the DFC program is to strengthen collaboration among community entities and reduce substance use among youth.
-Grants awarded through the DFC program are intended to support established community-based coalitions capable of effecting community-level change.
+Grants awarded through the DFC program are intended to support established community-based coalitions capable of affecting community-level change.
 The DFC program enables RCADC to work with leaders within Roane County to identify and address local youth substance use problems and create sustainable community-level change.
 There is a 10 year limit on funding through this program, but the coalition’s goals still mirror the DFC prevention model.

-Grants awarded through the CARA Local Drug Crises program are intended as an enhancement to current or formerly funded Drug-Free Communities (DFC) Support Program grant award recipients as established community-based youth substance use prevention coalitions capable of effecting community-level change.
+Grants awarded through the CARA Local Drug Crises program are intended as an enhancement to current or formerly funded Drug-Free Communities (DFC) Support Program grant award recipients as established community-based youth substance use prevention coalitions capable of affecting community-level change.

 • increase awareness and community education on the consequences of underage drinking